Doula: History and etymology

 The concept of having a companion providing support to the birthing woman dates back to prehistoric times, evidenced by archeological findings of stone carvings and statues and anthropological studies.
 However, the contemporary role of "doula" first emerged from the grassroots natural birth movement in the United States in the 1960s when women began desiring unmedicated, low-intervention births and began to have friends and others with formal or practical knowledge about childbirth provide them with support during pregnancy.

 The term doula was first used in English in a 1969 anthropological study conducted by Dana Raphael, a protégée of Margaret Mead, with whom she co-founded the Human Lactation Center in Westport, Connecticut, in the 1970s.
 Raphael suggested it was a widespread practice that a female of the same species be part of childbirth, and in human societies this was traditionally a role occupied by a family member or friend whose presence contributed to successful long-term breastfeeding.
-Raphael derived the term from modern Greek (δούλα, doúla (/el/), 'slave'), as told to her by an elderly Greek woman, Eleni Rassias, and described it as coming from "Aristotle's time", an Ancient Greek word δούλα meaning 'female slave'.
+Raphael derived the term from modern Greek (δούλα, doúla (/el/), 'slave', 'woman servant'), as told to her by an elderly Greek woman, Eleni Rassias.

 Two physician-researchers, Marshall H. Klaus and John H. Kennell, who conducted clinical trials on the medical outcomes of doula-attended births, adopted the term to refer to a person providing labor support.
 In 1992, Doulas of North America (later DONA International) was co-founded by Klaus, Kennell, Phyllis Klaus, Penny Simkin, and Annie Kennedy, becoming the first organization to train and certify doulas.
 The organization with the backing of the research of Klaus and Kennell helped lend credibility and professionalize doulas.
 Due to the lobbying efforts of DONA International, the term doula was accepted into the American Heritage Dictionary and Oxford Dictionary in 2003, followed by Merriam Webster Dictionary in 2004.
 Alternative names to this role include "childbirth assistant" and "monitrice", but they did not catch on as "doula" had.